 Cosmetology Schools in Pennsylvania

 If you hope to become a cosmetologist in Pennsylvania, now may be the time to jump on the opportunity.
-The state employs the fifth-highest number of cosmetologists in the country, and the number of available jobs is expected to grow rapidly over the next several years.
+The number of available cosmetology jobs is projected to grow rapidly over the next decade.

 Browse our directory of cosmetology schools in Pennsylvania, or skip ahead to learn about the state's cosmetology licensing requirements and job outlook.